 I will admit that it isn't an easy lift to get there.
 When I would rather sit in the back of the room, and watch, I know that I must interact, mingle, make small talk, and to engage with people who are crucial to success.

 In my long history, I have learned some coping tricks to help me be successful.

 Humor - at an early age, I developed humor to help break the ice, and to keep a conversation going.
 It helps me greatly, especially when I need to present to a large group of people, to begin with a short, topically relevant joke.
 Yet this is merely an ice breaker to both reduce my natural anxiety, and to lighten the mood in the room.
 However, it does work.
 The challenge is to not go too far.
 Don't make it politically incorrect.
-Gauge the audience reaction.
+Gage the audience reaction.